ajinkyasjadhav/SQL-Projects/README.md

 # SQL Data Cleaning - Nashville Housing

-The Nashville housing data gives detailed information about the houses and it's buyers
+The Nashville housing data gives detailed information about the houses and their buyers (including the total cost of the property at which it was purchased)